Wondering where to begin your shore-combing among Maryland’s 7,719 miles of coastline? Read on for suggestions to get started.

 Hiking and Camping by the Water

-Explore the waterways in these state parks by foot, then set up camp for the night: Deep Creek Lake State Park in Swanton; Lake Habeeb just east of Cumberland in Rocky Gap State Park; Cunningham Falls State Park in North East; Rocks State Park in Jarrettsville; and Tuckahoe State Park in Queen Anne.
+Explore the waterways in these state parks by foot, then set up camp for the night: Deep Creek Lake State Park in Swanton; Lake Habeeb just east of Cumberland in Rocky Gap State Park; Cunningham Falls State Park in Thurmont; Rocks State Park in Jarrettsville; and Tuckahoe State Park in Queen Anne.